Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions

-We evaluate our proposed method in a variety of settings, primarily on Stable Diffusion XL \cite{podell2023sdxl}, a standard off-the-shelf large-scale T2I diffusion model.
-We sample with a standard classifier-free guidance \cite{ho2021classifierfree} scale of $7.5$.
-To test our method, we train a large variety of edit deltas for various different attributes, primarily focused on humans but also including vehicles and furniture. \cref{fig:single_attribute_reel}a shows a subset of these edit deltas.
-Additionally, \cref{fig:single_attribute_reel}b shows edit deltas learned on SDXL applied to other (diffusion and non-diffusion) models that use one of the two CLIP text encoders in a zero-shot manner.
-Quantitatively, we evaluate on human attributes.
-We sample $25$ images per target subject noun , resulting in $100$ images for each attribute delta at each scale .
-In addition to the experiments presented in this section, we also investigate transferring edit deltas learned on one set of nouns to novel nouns in \cref{sec:appendix_nouns}.
+We evaluate our proposed method primarily on Stable Diffusion XL \citep{podell2024sdxl}, a widely used large-scale T2I diffusion model.
+To test our method, we obtain a large variety of semantic directions for various attributes, primarily focused on humans, but also including vehicles and furniture.
+Detailed training procedures and parameters are in \cref{sec:app_training_details}.